 BS Industrial Engineering

-The BS in Industrial Engineering program is accredited by the EAC Accreditation Commission of ABET, 111
+The BS program in industrial engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org/.

 Creating High-Quality, Cost-Effective Products and Systems